-As Campaign Manager of the NJECC, Susan O’Brien manages the daily campaign operations and has 15 years’ experience running the campaign.
-She leads the recruitment and training of campaign volunteers in addition to Loaned Executives, is the principal liaison for the Chairperson of the Campaign, and handles key account management and coordinator relationships by providing coaching, mentoring and training to all levels of State and Local Government.
+As Campaign Manager of the NJECC, Susan O’Brien manages the daily campaign operations and has 15 years of experience running the campaign.
+She leads the recruitment and training of campaign volunteers in addition to Loaned Executives, is the principal liaison for the Chairperson of the Campaign, and handles key account management and coordinator relationships by providing coaching, mentoring, and training to all levels of State and Local Government.

 Susan serves as liaison to over 120 state and local agencies and helps plan their employee fundraising campaigns and is responsible for monitoring the campaigns financial progress and success each year.

 Webinar: The Real-World Impact of Employee Giving Programs

 Featuring: Junelle Kroontje, Manager of the King County Employee Giving Program (KCEGP)

 As the Employee Giving Program Administrator for King County, Junelle is the only full-time year-round employee responsible for their workplace giving program from cradle to grave.
 King County has 14,000 + employees and the third-largest public sector giving program in Washington State.
 Since Junelle began working with King County in 2008, King County has brought giving online, introduced and passed legislation that brings the KCEGP and eligibility in line with industry best practices, streamlined natural disaster relief efforts, nearly doubled nonprofit participation with 80% of them consistently receiving donations over the years, increased dollars raised every year even during the worst recession the King County community and workplace had seen, created and implemented internal Nonprofit Expos that attracted nearly 1,300 employees, and raised more than $2 million through the most recent KCEGP in 2018.